ziutek/mymysql/README.md

 data to the server,  until all results and all rows  will be readed from the connection in first thread.

-Multithreading was tested on my production web application.
-It uses *http* package to serve dynamic web pages. *http* package creates one gorutine for any HTTP connection.
-Any GET request during connection causes 4-8 select queries to MySQL database (some of them are prepared statements).
-Database contains ca.
+In all my web applications I use *autorecon* interface with *thrsafe* engine.
-30 tables (three largest have 82k, 73k and 3k rows).
-There is one persistant connection to MySQL server which is shared by all gorutines.
-Application is running on dual-core machine with GOMAXPROCS=2.
-It was tested using *siege*:
+For any new connection, one gorutine is created.
+There is one persistant connection to MySQL server shared by all gorutines.
+Applications are usually running on dual-core machines with GOMAXPROCS=2.
+I use *siege* to test any application befor put it into production.
+There is example output from siege:

     # siege my.httpserver.pl -c25 -d0 -t 30s
     ** SIEGE 2.69